How To Light Photography Prints And Artwork

 In general, MR16 bulbs can produce reasonable brightness if your bulbs are not too far away from your art.
 If you need extra brightness, PAR 20 and PAR 30 bulbs are larger and generally much brighter.

-Infographic illustrating the color of light emitted by bulbs depending on their temperature rating in degrees Kelvin.
+Infographic illustrating the colour of light emitted from lightbulbs depending on their temperature rating in degrees Kelvin.

 Although it comes down to personal preference and the ambiance of the room, the colors in your artwork will usually look the most natural if they are illuminated with bulbs in the color temperature range of 3000K to 4000K.

 Bulbs in the 2000K to 3000K range have an 'amber' or 'warm white' appearance.
-Bulbs in the 3100K to 4500K range have a more neutral white color and are often referred to as 'cool white' or 'bright white'.
+Bulbs in the 3100K to 4500K range have a more neutral white colour similar to midday sunlight.
 Finally, bulbs in the 4600K to 6500K range produce a very crisp light that even has a bluish tint to it.

 An artwork on a wall is illuminated using three different temperatures of light bulbs to illustrate the difference it makes on the colors of the art.